How Does EV Adoption Influence LiFePO4 Battery Demand?

 How long do LiFePO4 EV batteries last?

-LiFePO4 EV batteries typically last 10–15 years or 300,000–500,000 miles, retaining over 80% capacity.
-Their longevity reduces replacement costs and lifecycle emissions.
+LiFePO4 batteries typically last 10–15 years or 300,000–500,000 miles, retaining over 80% of their capacity.
+This durability contributes to lower replacement costs and a reduced environmental impact over the battery’s lifecycle.